matheusdsmartins/gatsby-plugin-svgr-loader/README.md

 ## Configuration

 The `rule` plugin option can be used to pass [rule options](https://webpack.js.org/configuration/module/#rule).
-If either `include` or `exclude` options are present, `react-svg-loader` will use them and `url-loader` will be re-enabled with the inverse.
+If either `include` or `exclude` options are present, `@svgr/webpack` will use them and `url-loader` will be re-enabled with the inverse.

-The following configuration uses `react-svg-loader` to process SVGs from a path matching `/assets/`, and `url-loader` to process SVGs from everywhere else.
+The following configuration uses `@svgr/webpack` to process SVGs from a path matching `/assets/`, and `url-loader` to process SVGs from everywhere else.

 ```js
 {